Aurorum/petals-theme/readme.txt

 * Add support for the Jetpack Social Menu
 * Distinguish more clearly the difference between an author comment
 * Prevent distorted layout in the Customizer when toggling the display of the site title and description
+* Let the immediate activation of the theme result in text and colours which are similar to that of the theme's screenshot
 * Improve organisation of styling

 = 1.0 - June 23 2019 =